 Do not be enticed by promises of a big salary or regular employment “if things work out”.
 Many scammers post unrealistic promises to attract writers — especially inexperienced writers who are unsure of their worth.

 It is not easy to spot scam advertisements on Craigslist.
 Be vigilant, trust your instincts and pay attention to scam alerts posted by other writers.
-The more you learn the style of ad scammers use to attract writers, the easier it becomes to spot unreliable offers.
+The more you learn the style of ad scammers use to attract writers, the easier it becomes to spot job scams on Craigslist.